niccit/easy-remote/README.md

 In addition to the keypad this implementation will:
 - Interact with the TV streaming Netflix every hour to avoid the "Are you still watching message"
-- Turn on the bedroom TV automatically
+- Turn on the primary and secondary TVs automatically
-- Turn both televisions off automatically

 ## How it works
 The project is coded in <a href="https://circuitpython.org/" target="_blank">CircuitPython</a>